 Gosaikunda Lake Trekking

-Gosaikunda Lake trekking is located in north of Kathmandu.
-The Gosainkunda loop is quite remote and thinly populated area.
-Gosaikunda, a glacier lake, is the most famous one with several others glacier lakes adjoining it.
-This is a very famous holy lake for the Hindus and the Buddhists.
-Thousands of Hindu pilgrims visit the lake every year during the full- moon festival in August and Hindu people believe that the god Mahadev (Shiva), intoxicated by grief due to his wife’s (Parbati) death, felt thirsty so he hit the stone with his holy stick (holy trident), Finally, water came from hit stone then Lord Shiva drank the water and remove his thirstiness and slept there, latter on became his sleeping area is beautiful Gosainkunda Lake.
+Gosaikunda Lake Trekking is located in the Langtang National Park, north of Kathmandu.
+The Gosaikunda Loop is a quite remote and sparsely populated area.
+A glacier lake, Gosaikunda, is the most famous of the many other glacier lakes in Nepal.
+It is a very famous holy lake for Hindus and Buddhists.
+Thousands of Hindu pilgrims visit the Gosaikunda Lake every year during the full moon festival in August and Hindu people believe that the god Mahadev (Shiva), intoxicated by grief due to his wife (Parbati) death, felt thirsty so he hit the stone with his holy stick (holy trident), Finally, water came from hit stone then Lord Shiva drank the water and remove his thirstiness and slept there, latter on became his sleeping area is beautiful Gosainkunda Lake.

-In the same place Lake Gosaikunda originates and Hindu people believe that the image of Mahadev (Shiva) can be seen in the middle surface of the water.
+This is the history of the origin of the Gosaikunda Lake and Hindus believe that the image of Mahadev (Shiva) can be seen in the middle surface of the water.
 This is a journey with numerous highlights, stunning views of Langtang range, Ganesh Himal, Manaslu and Annapurna massif as far as you can see.
-Gosainkunda trekking is very famous which is possible to make short and long itinerary as you wish.

 Day 01: Arrive Kathmandu